 Two additional modes are also available, to allow for more creative Cue playback possibilities.

-Click on the button to enable poly mode (shown), and click it again to enable mono mode.
+Click on the Voice mode button to enable POLY mode, and click it again to enable MONO mode:

 Triggering a Cue will highlight that Cue, allowing you to adjust Cue parameters or change the Cue position and length.

-Adjusting Cue parameters on several different Cues simultaneously, can be achieved by selecting multiple Cues.
-Hold down the Control / Command key while clicking multiple Cues, and repeat the action to
+Adjusting Cue parameters on several different Cues simultaneously can be achieved by selecting multiple Cues.
+Hold down the Control / Command key while clicking multiple Cues, and repeat the action to deselect highlighted Cues.

-The button can also be used to quickly select all Cues.
+The Select All button can also be used to quickly select all Cues.

 - When a single Cue is selected, Cue parameters change to match the color of the Cues and when